Blood Sugar’s Hidden Aging Effects: From Wrinkles To Weakness

 • High blood sugar leads to advanced glycation end products (AGEs), harmful compounds formed when glucose binds to proteins and lipids.

-• AGEs damage collagen and elastin, crucial for skin elasticity and joint health.
+• AGEs damage collagen and elastin, which are crucial for skin elasticity and joint health.

 2. Oxidative Stress and Inflammation: